Royal and noble styles

-Styles represent the fashion by which monarchs and noblemen are properly addressed.
+Styles represent the fashion by which monarchs and nobles are properly addressed.
 Throughout history, many different styles were used, with little standardization.
 This page will detail the various styles used by royalty and nobility in Europe, in the final form arrived at in the nineteenth century.

 Imperial, royal, and princely styles

 Only those classified within the social class of royalty and upper nobility have a style of "Highness" attached before their titles.
 Reigning bearers of forms of Highness included grand princes, grand dukes, reigning princes, reigning dukes, and princely counts, their families, and the agnatic (of the male bloodline) descendants of emperors and kings.
 Royalty (usually emperors to princely counts) are all considered sovereign princes (Fürsten).